MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 ### Archive and purge data

-Implement data archiving and purging strategies to remove obsolete or infrequently accessed data.
-These strategies can help reduce storage costs and improve data operation performance by:

-- *Reducing data volume.* Eliminate unnecessary data to reduce the amount of data that you need to process.
+Archiving and purging are strategies that streamline data storage.
+Archiving relocates older, less-frequently accessed data to a more cost-effective storage.
+Purging data permanently removes redundant data.
+They contribute to performance efficiency by reducing data volume, increases data access speed, and reducing backup and recovery times:

+- *Reducing data volume*: Less data means faster processing times, ensuring quick responses to user requests.

-- *Increasing data access speed.* With a small dataset to search, queries and data access operations can be fast.
+- *Increasing data access speed*: A trimmed dataset allows for swifter queries and data retrieval, optimizing system responsiveness.

-- *Reducing backup and recovery.* By reducing the amount of data that you need to back up and restore, you can save time and improve efficiency.
+- *Reducing backup and recovery times*: Smaller datasets expedite backup and restoration processes, minimizing downtime and ensuring consistent performance.

+Archiving and purging are instrumental in maintaining peak performance efficiency in data-driven systems.

 ### Optimize storage load